lantins/dns-zone/README.md

     zone.origin = 'example.com.'
     # FIXME: not sure what RFC (if any) defines the time formatting
     zone.ttl = '1d'
-    # FIXME: keep DNS style representation? for <domain-name>s and email addresses (with or without the terminating dot?)
     zone.soa.nameserver = 'ns0.lividpenguin.com.'
     zone.soa.email = 'hostmaster.lividpenguin.com.'